Firstweera/social-media-frontend/README.md

-# Frontend Social Media with Login, Register, and Private Routes
+## Frontend Social Media with Login, Register, and Private Routes

+"Welcome to the Social Media Frontend, the user interface for a feature-rich social media application.
+Our frontend provides a seamless experience with user authentication, registration, and secure private routes."

 ## Technology Stack